 Included in the course:

-- A pre-course SQE study pack that includes four practice areas from the SLK Manual, to help you get ahead with your preparation
+• A pre-course SQE study pack that includes four practice areas from the SLK Manual, to help you get ahead

-- Timed SQE1-style assessments and further MCQ packs for revision
+• Timed SQE1-style assessments and further MCQs for revision

-- Regular ‘town halls’ run by supervisors and module leaders
+• Regular ‘town halls’ and recordings from module leaders

 Please note, the College’s courses are constantly developing and the exact details of the module is subject to change.